rjplevin/Classes.jl/README.md

 ```

 The only change is that the type of first argument is changed to the abstract supertype
-associated with the concrete type `Bar`, allowing subclasses of `Bar`, whose
+associated with the concrete type `Bar`, allowing subclasses of `Bar` -- whose
-abstract supertype would by a subtype of `_Bar_` to use the method as well.
+abstract supertype would by a subtype of `_Bar_` -- to use the method as well.
 Since
 the subclass contains a superset of the fields in the superclass, this works out fine.

 Subclasses can override a superclass method by redefining the method on the